intel/neural-compressor/docs/mixed_precision.md

 # How to use it

-> BF16 Convert in TensorFlow, it is a relatively new feature.
-And its enable requires the cooperation of software and hardware.
-For hardware, it need the CPU support `avx512_bf16` instruction set.
-And for software, it needs the `intel-tensorflow` has support `BF16` with oneDNN backend.
-We also support force enable it by using set the environment variable `FORCE_BF16=1`.
-But without above 2 sides support, the poor performance or other problems may occur.
+> BF16 support has enabled in `intel-tensorflow` [`2.3.0`](https://pypi.org/project/intel-tensorflow/2.3.0/)/[`2.4.0`](https://pypi.org/project/intel-tensorflow/2.4.0/)/[`1.15.0up1`](https://github.com/Intel-tensorflow/tensorflow/tree/v1.15.0up1)/[`1.15.0up2`](https://github.com/Intel-tensorflow/tensorflow/tree/v1.15.0up2) and `intel-tensorflow-avx512` [`2.3.0`](https://pypi.org/project/intel-tensorflow-avx512/2.3.0/)/[`2.4.0`](https://pypi.org/project/intel-tensorflow-avx512/2.4.0/).
+On hardware side, it need the CPU support `avx512_bf16` instruction set.
+We also support force enable it for debug usage by using set the environment variable `FORCE_BF16=1`.
+But without above 2 sides support, the poor performance or other problems may expect.

- For now, if we want try this feature, we can follow below steps.

-1. Build TensorFlow by using below command, we test this feature on `intel-tensorflow 2.3.0` by `pip install` and Intel TensorFlow [tag `v1.15.0up1`](https://github.com/Intel-tensorflow/tensorflow/tree/v1.15.0up1) by source code build with below command.
+For now this feature will be auto enabled in the env with `intel-tensorflow` `>=2.3.0` and `avx512_bf16` instruction set support plantform.
+To get better ferformance with `BF16` datatype, the `intel-tensorflow-avx512` is recommended, or build intel tensorflow (take [tag `v1.15.0up2`](https://github.com/Intel-tensorflow/tensorflow/tree/v1.15.0up2) as example) from source code by using below command,

 ```shell
 bazel build --cxxopt=-D_GLIBCXX_USE_CXX11_ABI=0 --copt=-O3 --copt=-Wformat --copt=-Wformat-security \
         --copt=-fstack-protector --copt=-fPIC --copt=-fpic --linkopt=-znoexecstack --linkopt=-zrelro \